It’s World Backup Day – Do you know where your backups are?

-While stone, leaf, and metal have all, at different times, been used to record writing, paper has been the gold standard for backups these last several centuries.
-Even as recently as a few decades ago, it wasn’t unheard of to have forms filled out in “carbon copy” (the reason why you “cc” people on emails today), so a second or a third copy of the data will be recorded for safe keeping.
+While stone, leaf, and metal have all, at different times, been used to record writing, the paper has been the gold standard for backups these last several centuries.
+Even as recently as a few decades ago, it wasn’t unheard of to have forms filled out in “carbon copy” (the reason why you “cc” people on emails today), so a second or a third copy of the data will be recorded for safekeeping.

 Let’s fast forward to more recent times.

 If you think back to the 50s, early computing still relied on paper in the form of punched cards.
 It was only in the 60s that magnetic media took over in the form of magnetic tape- a roll of magnetic tape at the time could store as much data as 10,000 punch cards!
 Surprisingly enough, magnetic tape is still used by several organizations to backup data.

 The 70s and 80s saw the arrival of floppy disks.
 Over two decades they shrunk in size, while also increasing in density, effectively providing a way for someone to record as much as 250MB on a form factor that someone could easily slip into their pocket.